swccgpc/swccg-card-json/README.md

 JSON is easy to read.
 It's just a bunch of human-readable labels.
 Anybody can copy-paste a new card into the database.
 There are tools available to edit JSON and there are tools to validate that the JSON is properly formatted

-## How To Contribute?
+## How to contribute
 If you see bugs in the current data, please contribute!

 Here's a brief overview of what you will need to do:
-1. Create a Fork of the code
+1. Fork this repo
-2. Create a new branch inside your fok
+2. Create a new branch inside your fork
-3. Commit your changes in that branch
+3. Commit your changes to that branch
 4. Create a pull request (PR)
-5. Someone on the team will review your PR and get it merged?
+5. Someone on the team will review your PR and (hopefully) merge it!

+The data relies on several Unicode characters.
+Be sure that your changes are always UTF-8 encoded.
+(This is the standard in most text editors.)

+Here are several useful symbols used throughout the data: • π ¼ ½

 ## Attribution
 We would like to thank the authors of Holotable and SWIP for the initial data this project was seeded with!
 Without that initial data, none of this would have been possible.